 - Houzz Seed Exchange: Much like other seed exchange websites, this is a forum where members can post requests for exchanges.
 Communication can be done publicly or through private messages.
 Some posts offer information on local meetups so you don't have to send and receive the seeds in the mail.
 You can filter these forum posts by city or plant.

 - Seeds of Diversity (Canada): Seeds of Diversity is the premier seed exchange website serving Canada.
 Their seed library has over 2,900 seed varieties that are regionally adapted.
 Also included are rare seed varieties.
 There are instructions for sending your seeds into the seed exchange if you would enjoy helping out with the project.

 - Seed Savers Exchange (Australia): Australia also has a seed exchange offering free seeds.
 There's a place on the website where you can find all the local exchanges in your area.
 It's a great way to get free seeds, share your rare seeds, and even meet new people who share you interests.

 There may be local seed exchanges that you won't find on these websites.
 Do a general online search to find one near you.
 Try searching Facebook for seed exchange groups, or a "seed swap" event in your local area.

 Get Free Seeds Through Seed Libraries

 A seed library is similar to a book library in that you "borrow" seeds and then return an equal or greater number of seeds after the plant has grown.
-It's basically the same thing as a seed exchange except that you don't need to provide the seeds upfront.
+It's basically the same thing as a seed exchange except that you don't need to provide seeds upfront.
 This method is particularly helpful if you're just starting out with gardening.

-Just like with seed exchanges, try searching for a local seed library to find one near you.
+Ttry searching for a local seed library to find one near you.
 The Seed Library Social Network may be a good starting point.
 You can find locations on a map to see all the different libraries that support borrowing seeds.